Do I need to know ROS2?

 The Innate OS has two main package groups:Brain (the “thinking” layer)

-- brain_client: The main orchestrator that runs agents, loads skills, and bridges to BASIC (cloud agent)
+- brain_client: The main orchestrator that runs agents, loads skills, and bridges to the Innate agent (cloud agent)

 - brain_messages: Custom message types for the brain system